engma/thymeleaf-cheat-sheet/README.md

 Thymeleaf is an engine that builds dynamic pages from templates that are written in XHTML with the help of some special attributes, so it is a **template engine**.

-A template engine is an engine that parses XHTML pages that contain special tags or attributes or syntax that is bound to variables at the server, and resolves those them into their values, then parses the page according to those values and builds a normal HTML page.
+A template engine in Java is an engine that parses XHTML pages which contain special tags or attributes or syntax, those variables are bound to fields of beans on the server side, and resolves them into their actual values, then processes the page according to those values and builds a normal HTML page.

+The templating engine will then resolve the values of the list of students that was given from the controller, and then use those values to replace the attributes and dummy text with actual data from the fetched list.

-Thymeleaf is an **in-memory** template engine, so it does all of it's processing in memory, it builds a DOM that maps to the HTML of the page in-memory and when values change the parsed pages are changed, also it's caching is an in-memory caching system.
+Thymeleaf is an **in-memory** template engine, so it does all of it's processing in memory, it builds a DOM that maps to the HTML of the page and binds the values to those fields which are displayed, and when values from server change the parsed fields and pages are updated accordingly, also it's caching is an in-memory caching system, meaning cache will invalidate with server restarts.

-Thymeleaf is a template engine that relays mostly on **attributes** instead of tags like what JSP would do, this makes it testable in the browser directly without requiring a server.
+Thymeleaf is a template engine that relys mostly on **attributes** instead of **tags** as in JSP or JSF, this makes it testable in the browser directly without requiring a server to parse the special html tags, which eases the work between designer and developer, as they can both test the same page.

 Those attributes are then translated and processed by Thymeleaf into normal HTML.
 ###How it works
 `<p th:text="'Thymeleaf will display this'">text</p>`